Do you know the difference between term insurance and traditional life insurance?

 A life insurance plan has become a necessity due to the rising uncertainty of life.
 According to a report, 86% of the Indian population feels that life is uncertain.
-While it might not be simple to predict the uncertainties, you can manage to stay prepared financially to deal with an unannounced emergency such as death within the family, loss of income, critical illness, and so on.
+While it might not be simple to predict the uncertainties, you can stay prepared financially to deal with an unannounced emergency such as a death within the family, loss of income, critical illness, and so on.

 Before you pick a life insurance policy from either of the two, let’s understand the meaning of these two products separately and in detail: